-Guaranteed stop loss orders (GSLOs) work exactly the same as regular stop loss orders except that, for a small premium charge, they guarantee to close you out of a trade at the price you specify, regardless of market volatility or gapping.
+Guaranteed stop-loss orders (GSLOs) work exactly the same as regular stop-loss orders except that, for a premium charge, they guarantee to close you out of a trade at the price you specify, regardless of market volatility or gapping.

 - GSLOs have to be placed at least a minimum distance away from the current market price.
 This distance will be displayed within the product overview and a warning will appear if you try to place it closer.

-- GSLOs can be placed on most products but please check the product overview to see if they can be placed on the product you are interested in.
+- GSLOs can be placed on most instruments, but please check the product overview to see if they can be placed on the instrument you are interested in.

 - Outside trading hours, you can only move the GSLO price further away from the current market price, not closer.

 - You can have GSLOs applied as default when loading an order ticket – set this up via 'Order Settings'.
 If you use minimum position margin, the default value will equal the GSLO minimum distance.
 It is important to note though that if GSLOs are not available on a particular instrument, no default will be added to the order ticket.

 Trades with a GSLO attached are displayed in an aggregated area in the 'Positions' tab underneath positions placed using standard margin requirements.
 You have the ability to close or reduce all standard margin positions, close all prime margin positions or close all positions for that instrument using their respective aggregated rows.
 Alternatively, you can close out each position individually.
 If you only have prime margin positions or standard margin positions for that instrument, only one aggregated row will be shown.